November 15, 2024

 S5302 Sponsored by Senator Fernandez/AM Sayegh – Includes removal or threat of removal of religious clothing as aggravated harassment in the second degree.

-S6162 Sponsored by Senator May/AM Levenberg – Ensures that color vision requirements for appointment of police officers are tailored to only eliminate individuals with extreme color vision deficiencies from eligibility.
+S6162 Sponsored by Senator May/AM Levenberg – Ensures that color vision requirements for the appointment of police officers are tailored to only eliminate individuals with extreme color vision deficiencies from eligibility.

 S6929 Sponsored by Senator Fernandez/AM Lunsford – Allows for treatment costing less than $1,500 to be done without prior approval, and more clearly defines the list of “pre-authorized procedures” as a floor on treatment as opposed to its current status as a ceiling; allows non-network providers of testing to be compensated at the provider network rate negotiated by the carrier.